 A group of about 40 neighbors met in the spring of 2014 and again in the fall of that year, coordinated by Bob Ohlerking and Joyce Jed, to see if people were interested in establishing an organization in Park Slope to help us age in place.

-- Social Activities - We are creating a wide array of social and cultural activities through which we can expand our networks with others in our community, increasing informal sources of support while having fun together.
+Social Activities - We have created a wide array of social and cultural activities through which we can expand our networks with others in our community, increasing informal sources of support while having fun together.

-- Community Resources - We are exploring what resources are available to us in our community from agencies such as government, health, aging services, and other organizations, and we share that information with members through our website, newsletters, lectures, and workshops; we are also collecting News Articles that have interesting information about aging in the community.
+Community Resources - We explore what resources are available to us in our community from agencies such as government, health, aging services, and other organizations, and we share that information with members through our website, newsletters, lectures, and workshops; we also collect News Articles that have interesting information about aging in the community.

-- Resource Exchange - We are developing a community resource exchange to share information with each other about high quality, reliable, reasonable services in the neighborhood.
-This information will be available to members only.
+Member Resource Exchange - We are developing a community resource exchange to share information with each other about high quality, reliable, reasonable services in the neighborhood.
+This information is available to members only.